wilemanstephen/Simulation-of-Life-on-Titan/README.md

 In cmd write:

-numpy: pip install numpy
+pip install numpy |
-cv2: pip install opencv-python
+pip install opencv-python |
-matplotlib: pip install matplotlib
+pip install matplotlib |
-pickle: pip install pypickle
+pip install tqdm |
-os: pip install os-sys
+pip install tensorflow |

-re: pip install re
+To run the programme type in cmd just go to the directory where the file is located and type 'python filename.py'